juanmaguitar/JavaScript-Koans-1/README.md

 # Javascript Koans Pro

+This repository contains some exercises (koans) to practice javascript concepts.
+The purpose of the exercise is to get all tests passing by filling in the gaps in the code (test files)

 ## Working

-To start working w/ the katas on the browser you can install the dependencies by doping
+To start working w/ the katas on the browser you can install the dependencies by doing

     npm install